hyperledger-archives/iroha-docker/README.md

 ## 4. IROHA configuration

 When you running IROHA,  you should configure `sumeragi.json` file in the `/usr/local/iroha/config` deirectory.
 Below is simple example of [sumeragi.conf](iroha/config1/sumeragi.json) file for four instances.
-You should change this file of your real network environment.

 ``` json:sumeragi.json
 {